Floyd Mayweather has chimed in on the fallout of Nate Robinson being knocked unconscious by a YouTuber on the Mike Tyson undercard.

 “Mike Tyson make this fight,” he concluded.

-Tarver, even in his fifties right now, would wipe the floor with the YouTuber, who is making big paychecks fighting people who are clueless on how to fight a real fight.
+Even in his fifties right now, Tarver would wipe the floor with the YouTuber, who is making big paychecks fighting people who are clueless on how to fight a real fight.

 At 52, Tarver still has way too much in his locker.
-Let’s see if there any balls to accept the offer.
+Let’s see if anyone has the balls to accept the offer.